 Well-articulated benefits are critical in informing digital and ICT funding decisions.
-However, DTA acknowledges that benefits articulation and management requires ongoing refinement throughout the life of an investment.
-As such, DTA may (at its discretion) accept incomplete benefits management documentation for early stage proposals provided that the proposal:
+However, the DTA acknowledges that benefits articulation and management requires ongoing refinement throughout the life of an investment.
+As such, the DTA differentiates requirements for early and final-stage investments in the Digital Capability Assessment Process provided that the proposal: